 Water vapor in the atmosphere can migrate long distance from ocean to over land by way of prevailing winds.
 Over the ocean or land, the air can cool and cause the water to condense back into liquid water.
 This usually happens in the form of very small water droplets that form around a microscopic piece of dust or salt called condensation nuclei.
 These small water droplets are visible as a cloud.
 Clouds build and once the water droplets are big enough, they fall to earth as precipitation.
 Precipitation can take the form of rain, snow, hail, or sleet.

-Once it has reached the surface it does two important things that are most relevant for geology.
+Once it has reached the surface it does two important things relevant to the geology of this chapter.
 At the surface, liquid water can flow as runoff into streams, lakes, and eventually back to the oceans (in most cases).
 Water in streams and lakes is called surface water.
-In addition, water can also infiltrate into the soil and finally the pore spaces in the rock or sediment deep underground to become groundwater, the name given to all subsurface water.
-Groundwater slowly moves through rock and unconsolidated materials and most of it eventually reaches the surface, where it discharges to the surface as springs or into streams, lakes, and the ocean.
-Also, surface water in streams and lakes can recharge water into groundwater.
+In addition, water can also infiltrate into the soil and finally fill the pore spaces in the rock or sediment deep underground to become groundwater, the name given to all subsurface water.
+Groundwater slowly moves through rock and unconsolidated materials and some of it eventually reaches the surface again, where it discharges as springs and into streams, lakes, and the ocean.
+Also, surface water in streams and lakes can infiltrate again to recharge groundwater.
 Therefore, the surface water and groundwater systems are connected.

 11.3 Water Basins and Budgets